cypik/terraform-google-storage/README.md

 ## Module Inputs

-- 'name'  : The name of the service account.
+- `name`  : The name of the service account.
-- 'environment': The environment type.
+- `environment` : The environment type.
-- 'project_id' : The GCP project ID.
+- `project_id` : The GCP project ID.
-- 'location': The GCS location.
+- `location` : The GCS location.
-- 'website': Configuration if the bucket acts as a website.
+- `website` : Configuration if the bucket acts as a website.
-- 'logging' : The bucket's Access & Storage Logs configuration.
+- `logging` : The bucket's Access & Storage Logs configuration.
-- 'versioning' :The bucket's Versioning configuration.
+- `versioning` :The bucket's Versioning configuration.
-- 'condition' : The Lifecycle Rule's condition configuration.
+- `condition` : The Lifecycle Rule's condition configuration.

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

-- 'id' : The ID of the s3 bucket.
+- `id` : The ID of the s3 bucket.
-- 'url' : The base URL of the bucket, in the format gs://<bucket-name>
+- `url` : The base URL of the bucket, in the format `gs://<bucket-name>`
-- 'self_link': URI of the GCS bucket.
+- `self_link` : URI of the GCS bucket.
-- 'name' : All attributes of the created `google_storage_bucket` resource.
+- `name` : All attributes of the created `google_storage_bucket` resource.

 ## Examples
-For detailed examples on how to use this module, please refer to the '[examples](https://github.com/cypik/terraform-gcp-storage/blob/master/example)' directory within this repository.
+    For detailed examples on how to use this module, please refer to the [EXAMPLE](https://github.com/cypik/terraform-gcp-storage/tree/master/example) directory within this repository.

 ## Author
-Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Your Name Replace **'[License Name]'** and **'[Your Name]**' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-storage/blob/master/LICENSE) file for details.